Moore, Patrick ~ Wheel in Space : The amazing story of how a satellite was built in spite of treachery and danger

 First UK Printing : Lutterworth Press, London : 1956

-8vo., black publisher’s boards lettered and decorated in yellow to spine with ‘space adventure series’ rocket logo and publisher’s name to foot; complete in the pictorial dust wrapper illustrated by ‘Cullen’; black and white frontis on glossy paper mimicking the jacket design; THE BOOK a fresh copy, with mild pushing to spine ends a couple of small spots to the outer edges of text block, one or two lightly encroaching to title; near-fine, otherwise, in good to very good DUST WRAPPER creased and rubbed to edges with a little loss affecting the lower corner of front panel; spine tips, and 2cm triangular hole to lower panel resulting in minor loss to two letters.
+The First UK Printing published by Lutterworth Press, London in 1956.
+8vo., black publisher's boards lettered and decorated in yellow to spine with space adventure series rocket logo and publisher's name to foot; complete in the pictorial wrapper illustrated by Cullen ; black and white frontis on glossy paper replicating the wrapper design; The BOOK a fresh copy, with mild pushing to spine ends a couple of small spots to the outer edges of text block, one or two lightly encroaching to title; near-Fine, otherwise, in a Very Good- WRAPPER creased and rubbed to edges with a little loss affecting the lower corner of front panel; spine tips, and 2cm triangular hole to lower panel resulting in minor loss to two letters.
+Two small closed tears and one to the upper edge of the rear panel.
 The wrapper is protected in a removable Brodart archival cover.
-First edition.
 Patrick Moore is best known for his non-fictional writings on the Universe, as well as his prominence as a radio commentator and television presenter.
 However, he also penned a large number of science fiction stories, each with striking pictorial dust jackets, with this particular example the fifth in a run of eight works on the subject of the moon.
 The story is centred around the concept of building a giant wheel, positioned in space and the base for which rockets can refuel.
 It also concerns the treacherous attempts of an international gang to disrupt the plans.
-The front flap of the dust wrapper reassures us that ‘All Incidental Astronautical Information is Accurate’.
+The front flap of the wrapper reassures us that All Incidental Astronautical Information is Accurate.
+Very elusive in any collectible condition.
+Patrick Moore is best known for his non-fictional writings on the Universe, as well as his prominence as a radio commentator and television presenter.
+However, he also penned a large number of science fiction stories, each with striking pictorial dust jackets, with this particular example the fifth in a run of eight works on the subject of the moon.
+The story is centred around the concept of building a giant wheel, positioned in space and the base for which rockets can refuel.
+It also concerns the treacherous attempts of an international gang to disrupt the plans.
+The front flap of the wrapper reassures us that ‘All Incidental Astronautical Information is Accurate’.
+Very elusive in any collectible condition.

 BINDING: Hardcover